top of page

 Infrastructure

-22 US ports unload or load over 96% of all ocean containers, 17 of which are designated as critical strategic U.S. national defense seaports needed to support American military activities at home and abroad.
+22 U.S. ports unload or load over 96% of all ocean containers.
+17 of these port are designated as critical strategic U.S. national defense seaports

 The Rand Corporation has called this